-According to our 2017 marketing benchmark report, only 16.4% of loan officers said they have had success with purchasing leads.
-Learning what to consider before buying mortgage leads from a mortgage lead company will drastically increase that satisfaction rate.
+According to our mortgage marketing benchmark report, only 16.4% of loan officers said they have had success with purchasing leads.
+Learning what to consider before buying mortgage leads from a mortgage lead company may change your strategy for generating business.

 Clearly, buying mortgage leads isn’t a one size fits all solution.
 There are professionals that have seen success with buying leads, and others that have spent a lot of money without seeing a return.
 If you want to get the most from that list of mortgage leads, you’ll want to do your homework.

 That homework includes researching all of your available options.
 So before you buy leads from mortgage lead companies, consider the following alternatives: